MicrosoftDocs/entra-docs/docs/identity/managed-identities-azure-resources/includes/howto-assign-access-portal.md

 ms.topic: include
 ---

-## Use Azure RBAC to assign a managed identity access to another resource
+## Use Azure RBAC to assign a managed identity access to another resource using the Azure portal

 [!INCLUDE [portal updates](~/includes/portal-update.md)]

 >[!IMPORTANT]
 > The steps outlined below show is how you grant access to a service using Azure RBAC.
-Check specific service documentation on how to grant access - for example check Azure Data Explorer for instructions.
-Some Azure services are in the process of adopting Azure RBAC on the data plane
+Check specific service documentation on how to grant access; for example, check [Azure Data Explorer](/azure/data-explorer/data-explorer-overview) for instructions.
+Some Azure services are in the process of adopting Azure RBAC on the data plane.

-After you've enabled managed identity on an Azure resource, such as an [Azure virtual machine](how-to-configure-managed-identities.md) or [Azure virtual machine scale set](how-to-configure-managed-identities-scale-sets.md):

-1. Sign in to the [Azure portal](https://portal.azure.com) using an account associated with the Azure subscription under which you have configured the managed identity.
+1. Sign in to the [Azure portal](https://portal.azure.com) using an account associated with the Azure subscription for which you've configured the managed identity.

-2. Navigate to the desired resource on which you want to modify access control.
+2. Navigate to the desired resource that you want to modify access control.
 In this example, you'll give an Azure virtual machine (VM) access to a storage account, then you can navigate to the storage account.

 1. Select **Access control (IAM)**.